-Delay to production of gas from Ruvuma - Development and production of gas from the Ruvuma asset may be delayed beyond the current targeted timescale of mid-2025 due to any or a combination of the following factors causing a delay in receipt of revenue and a requirement to raise capital: adverse weather; operator and contractor-related delays; delay in transportation/clearance of drilling rig and other equipment; government bureaucracy; failure by the TPDC to build the necessary pipeline.
+Delay to production of gas from Ruvuma - Development and production of gas from the Ruvuma asset may be delayed beyond the current targeted timescale due to any or a combination of the following factors causing a delay in receipt of revenue and a requirement to raise capital: adverse weather; operator and contractor-related delays; delay in transportation/clearance of drilling rig and other equipment; government bureaucracy; failure by the TPDC to build the necessary pipeline.

 Mitigation - Aminex cooperates with the Ruvuma operator and other relevant stakeholders to assist with the timely development of the Ruvuma asset and continually reviews its funding and fundraising options should further funding be required prior to the receipt of gas revenues from Ruvuma.
-In April 2024, the Company signed a US\$3.00 million funding facility with Eclipse Investments LLC, a significant shareholder of Aminex PLC.

-Financing risk - Difficult global market conditions and the volatility in commodity prices, may impact the Group's operations and in particular the ability to raise equity or debt finance to meet its licence commitments and develop its assets or to allow the Group to enter into transactions on its assets.
+Financing risk - Difficult and volatile global market conditions and the volatility in commodity prices, may impact the Group's operations and in particular the ability to raise equity or debt finance to meet its licence commitments and develop its assets or to allow the Group to enter into transactions on its assets.